 Dr. Troy Pittman, a board-certified plastic surgeon located in Washington, DC, is one of the nation’s leading experts in breast augmentation and cosmetic surgery of the breast.
+He was also named one of the best plastic surgeons by Modern Luxury DC Magazine in 2022 and 2021.
 Breast augmentation is the most common surgical procedure performed by plastic surgeons.
 According to The American Society of Plastic Surgeons, there were over 300,000 breast augmentation surgeries performed in the United States in 2018.

 Women seeking augmentation are generally those who are dissatisfied with the size or shape of their breasts or women who have had breast deflation from weight loss or breastfeeding.
 Commonly, this procedure involves placement of a breast implant that contains silicone gel or saline (salt water).